 By default, ads are widely matched and syndicated to the content network, so if you bid high on the search network, make sure you check the content network ads and bid lower on those.
-It doesn't take too many \$10 content clicks to come in to make for a bad day.
+It doesn't take too many \$10 content clicks to make for a bad day.